shadow23-cmi/summer_internship_project_Face_Recognition_Algorithms/README.md

 # summer_internship_project_data_directory
-contains all the data required for eigen-face project
+contains all the data-sets required for eigen-face project